Where are your participants from?

 Do you have scholarships available?

 Yes.
-Deepwater Experiential Education Project is our not-for-profit branch that provides need and merit based scholarships to help folks attend our programs.
+Deepwater Experiential Education Project is our not-for-profit partner that provides need and merit based scholarships to help folks attend our programs.
 Funding is allocated on a first come first serve basis.
 The earlier you apply, the better chance you have at receiving a scholarship.
-Funding deadline is April 30th of the current year.
+Funding deadline is March 30th of the current year.
 You can learn more about DEEP and download all application forms by visiting deepwaterproject.org

 What if I get my period on trail?